ShadrackOdielo/Cinemania/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.2.
 It is the frontend portion to my django cinemania app, it allows users to search for movies, tv and books through apis which allows for live reloading and getting the latest videos. the styling is not yet complete as i was still focused on functionality
+## Technologies and services

-I used TMDB api for movies, TVMaze for series and Open library api for books.
+- I used TMDB api for movies, TVMaze for series and Open library api for books.
 The website does not however allow you to watch movies or shows as those are copyrighted
+- I used karma for testing and configured the apis to allow for intergraiton with django or firebase on the backend, I feature I intend to add later
+- Postman was used to test API endpoints
+## What is this for?
+- This site is intended to be a centralised hub foor creating and managing information about your viewing and reading history.
+- This is especially targeted towards immersion learners of a foreign language who seek to keep track of their viewing history.
+- I inted to include library and chat functionalities to enable users to keep records and make favorite lists and also to filter by language.
 ## views
+These are the currently available views.
 ### tv view
 this is what the user sees at the moment when they view the tv shows
 ![tv view image](./src/assets/shows.png)